bdamota/Weather-Dashboard/README.md

 - After the search, the city is added to the historical search, allowing it to be searched again easily.

 ## BUILT WITH:
+- HTML5
-- HTML
+- CSS3
-- CSS
+- JavaScript
-- JAVASCRIPT
+- JQuery
-- JQUERY
+- Bootstrap
-- BOOTSTRAP
+- Moment.js
-- OPEN WEATHER API
+- OpenWeatherAPI

 ## FUNCTIONALITY AND APPEARANCE REQUIREMENTS:
 https://github.com/bdamota/Weather-Dashboard/blob/master/06-server-side-apis-homework-demo.png